 On summer & short-term programs, the number of credit hours offered will vary.
 Generally all participants on a specified program will take the same total number of credit hours.

-All approved study abroad courses will appear as KU credit on your transcript, not as transfer credit.
-Specifically, all credit earned on programs approved by Study Abroad & Global Engagement prior to departure, including KU-sponsored study abroad programs and student-initiated programs, will appear as KU credit on your transcript.
+Courses and credits earned on programs approved by Study Abroad & Global Engagement prior to departure, including KU-sponsored study abroad programs and student-initiated programs, will appear as KU credit on your transcript, not transfer credit.

 KU Faculty-led Programs and Internships: Students on KU faculty-led programs and internships will be graded by their instructor within the standard KU grading system.

-Credit from foreign institutions or student-initiated programs: Grades will be assigned within the grading system of the host institution or program provider.
-Students on KU programs can find the grading scale in their program handbook or by consulting their Program Coordinator.
+Credit from foreign universities or student-initiated programs: Grades will be assigned within the grading system of the host institution or program provider.
+Students on KU programs can find the grading scale in their program materials or by consulting their Program Coordinator.
 Students on student initiated programs should ask their program provider about the grading scale.
 After receiving your transcript, Study Abroad & Global Engagement will evaluate your grades and post the equivalent KU grade based on grade conversion standards.
-For an example of grading equivalents, please speak with your program coordinator.

 - Summer grades are posted at the end of the summer term on the KU Lawrence campus (late July) or at the end of your program.